 And then she saw Franklin Burningham.

-Esmerelda didn’t know why she didn’t anticipate that the patriarch of the Burningham family would be at the wedding, even though she knew Lily had no control over whose names were on the 200-person guest list.
+Esmerelda didn’t know why she didn’t anticipate that the patriarch of the Burningham family would be at the wedding.
 Franklin had grown into a power player amongst the Lake Nipples elite, growing his tiny gourmet shop into a national chain, and then into a multi-million dollar importer of specialty foods.
-He was short, bald, excessively sweaty, and nothing like his stud muffin son, but still, the scent of Burningham musk in the air sent Esmerelda’s ovaries into overdrive.
+He was short, bald, excessively sweaty and nothing like his stud muffin son, but still, the scent of Burningham musk in the air sent Esmerelda’s ovaries into overdrive.
 Her sausage bank started screaming for a deposit, and not knowing what to do, she decided to run.

-Esmerelda fled through the first door she saw, and found herself in a small pastry kitchen that was full of cake and desserts, and with no other exit.
+Esmerelda fled through the first door she saw, and found herself in a small pastry kitchen full of cake and desserts.
 She couldn’t go back out into the ballroom, and even if she was willing to risk the embarrassment, she was no longer in control of her body.
 She crossed her legs and clenched her thighs, desperate to put out the fire between her legs, focusing her mind on her unsexiest of memories, like that thing with the Pope and the corn.

 Just as she thought she might have the upper hand against the sexual she-beast roaring inside of her, Esmerelda’s phone began to vibrate in her bridesmaid’s dress (it had pockets!), and she collapsed face first onto a table full of artisan doughnuts.
 She picked up her phone to stop the buzzing, but it only made things worse for her out-of-control vagina.